Environmental-Informatics/assignment-03/README.md

    - This step should result in a data dictionary with each key term refering to a list of values stored as the most appropriate data type.

 4. Write functions to:
-   a.
-Compute the mean or average of a list.
+   1. Compute the mean or average of a list.
-   b.
-Compute the cumulative sum of a list.
+   1. Compute the cumulative sum of a list.
-   c.
-Compute the distance between two points, when X and Y coordinates are provided as two lists, one of X-coordinates and one of Y-coordinates.
+   1. Compute the distance between two points, when X and Y coordinates are provided as two lists, one of X-coordinates and one of Y-coordinates.
       - You will pass this function the lists for "X" and "Y", and it should compute the distance between each subsequent set of coordinates, for example compute the distance between ( X\[0\], Y\[0\] ) and ( X\[1\], Y\[1\] ), then the distance between ( X\[1\], Y\[1\] ) and ( X\[2\], Y\[2\] ).
       - Return the distances as a list, and add to the dictionary using the key word "Distance".
       - The first value in the list should be "0", since the raccoon has not yet moved from its starting position.
       - Here is a link to [the distance formula](https://www.mathwarehouse.com/algebra/distance_formula/index.php).

 5. Use the functions to:
-   - Add George's movement to the data dictionary.
+   1. Add George's movement to the data dictionary.
-   - Compute George's average energy level, and location (average X and Y).
+   1. Compute George's average energy level, and location (average X and Y).
-   - Compute the total distance George moved in his life.
+   1. Compute the total distance George moved in his life.

 6. Finally, the program should:
-   a.
-Create a new output file called "Georges_life.txt".
+   1. Create a new output file called "Georges_life.txt".
-   b.
-The file should have a new header block that is formatted as (replace terms in <> with values you got from the file):
+   1. The file should have a new header block that is formatted as (replace terms in <> with values you got from the file):
    ```
       Raccoon name: <raccoon name>
       Average location: <X average>, <Y average>